Days 1–2 Dubrovnik

 Hvar’s gently rolling hills are painted brilliant purple by fields of lavender while lush vineyards nestle at the foot of the island’s ragged mountains.
 Explore the city of Hvar: the fortress perched on the hill above the old town, the Cathedral, Arsenal and the Franciscan Monastery.
 For dinner, your are spoilt for choice with lovely waterfront cafes.

 Cruise to the Island of Brac and the picturesque town of Bol with its white beaches.
 Stroll the cobbled streets of the town and swim at Dalmatia’s most famous beach of all – Zlatni Rat (Golden Horn).
-Cruise to the vibrant town of Makarska on the mainland coast below the towering peaks of Mount Biokovo.
+Cruise to Split during lunch.
+Free time this afternoon to explore the old town.

 Supposedly the birthplace of Marco Polo, the medieval walled town of Korčula sits on a small headland.
 Wander the town’s narrow walkways lined with Venetian architecture and many monuments.
 Climb to the top of St Mark’s Cathedral for spectacular views of the town, the Peljesac peninsular and the sparkling Adriatic Sea.

 Day 7 Korcula – Slano (Cycling 16 km)

 Cruise towards the little seaside village of Trstenik on the Pelješac peninsula.
 This area is well known for its excellent red wines.
 Wander the town and visit Grgish Winery set in a restored fortress on the steep hills of Trstenik.
 Cruise through the Elaphiti Archipelago, a group of 14 idyllic islands and islets, stopping for lunch and swimming on long sandy beaches.
 Continue to the deep bay and town of Slano, 37 km north of Dubrovnik.